jlafayette/gleam-snek-game/README.md

 - Food
   - Add food spawn sound maybe (bubble pop kind of sound)
-  - Adjust spawns so that a certain number of food on board is prioritized (otherwise best strategy is to wait around for a long time eating nothing before the exit opens to let food build up)
-  - Retry spawning in late game when most of the board is snek body or walls so spawn rate is comparible to earlier.
-There should be reward for hanging out at the very end of the game

 - Wall spawn
   - Pick random spot along wall (weighted towards edges away from exit)